buja123/frontendtest/README.md

 ### Getting Started
 * Clone this repo
 * Create your own branch **using your surname**.
+* Once you have cloned the repo and created your branch, you might need to to run **npm install** to pull in the node dependencies.
+* To run the project, run **npm run serve**

-You can commit and push as much as you like.
+* You can commit and push as much as you like.
 Just let us know when you are finished.
-* Once you have cloned the repo and created your branch, you might need to to run **npm install** to pull in dependencies node dependencies.
-* To run the project, run **npm run serve**